flemingslefthandrule/solar-energy-sales-pain-points/readme.md

 out of these, one of them can be solved using aiml; high upfront costs.

-**Solution : **high upfront costs can be reduced using acurate prediction by knowing the major factors which effect the cost and working on reducing them.
+<b>Solution : </b>high upfront costs can be reduced using acurate prediction by knowing the major factors which effect the cost and working on reducing them.